boring-ventures/cemse/README.md

 }
 ```

-### Database Connection Issues
+### Backend Connection Issues
-- Verify your DATABASE_URL in .env.local
+- Verify your NEXT_PUBLIC_BACKEND_URL in .env.local
-- Ensure you're using the correct Supabase connection strings
+- Ensure the backend server is running
-- Check if your IP is allowed in Supabase dashboard
+- Check if the backend API endpoints are accessible

 ## 📄 License